z1dev/gsr_for_godot/README.md

 ### Features
 * G-S-R shortcut keys for grab, scale and rotate, with axis limit or exlusion, snapping and numeric entry.
 * Place objects in a grid pattern on any axis.
 Similar to GridMap, but creates real separate scenes.
 * Selection of meshes behind other meshes by clicking at the same screen position.
-(Currently only detects meshes, not collision shapes or other objects.
-This functionality is planned.)
+Works for meshes, collision shapes, lights, cameras, and raycasts.

 ### Installation
 Place the addons folder with its contents into the project root, like any other Godot plugin, and enable plugin in the project settings.

 #### IMPORTANT:
 Godot uses some shortcut keys this plugin also uses.
 Remove or change them in your "Editor Settings" (**not** Project Settings.)
 See list below.
-Only shortcuts that are general or specific to the 3d (Spatial) view need to be changed.
+Only shortcuts that are general or specific to the 3d (Spatial) view need to be changed. (*At the time of writing this, this can only be done manually and not by plugins.*)

 ## How to use
 First install then activate the plugin in the project settings.
 The plugin uses shortcut keys for every action.
 These are listed below.